zhenging/hist207b/notes/08_world_war_I/23_a_clash_of_cultures.md

 p.866-867

 #### Keywords
-NAACP
+NAACP (p.867)
++ The National Association for the Advancement of Colored People

 #### Questions
 1\.
-What were the important effects and challenges of the Great Mirgration?
+What were the important effects and challenges of the Great Mirgration? (p.866)
++ The most significant development in African American life during the early twentieth century was the **Great Migration** northward from the South.